 This all-new 5.0 Coyote F150 made an impressive 360 hp and 380 lb-ft of torque.
-This was achieved using a smaller intake cam for more torque, different valve job on exhaust valve for increased cooling in high loads, exhaust manifolds and obviously the tune.
+This was achieved using a smaller intake cam for more torque, different valve job on exhaust valve for increased cooling in high loads, exhaust manifolds, and obviously the tune.

-The Mustang Coyote Engine was debuted in 2011 also in the all new redesigned Mustang.
+The Mustang Coyote Engine was debuted in 2011 also in the all-new redesigned Mustang.
 This Mustang specific 5.0L Coyote boasted higher compression, 11.0:1 to be exact.
 Which is .5 higher than the F150 coyote engine.